Thinking about buying your first telescope or binoculars?

 Binoculars may be a better choice for your first investment in astronomy.
 You can get a lot of value for your money and they will be very easy to transport and handle.

-Go talk to other amateur astronomers in your local society, and get advice from a reputable retailer like Telescope House.
+Go talk to other amateur astronomers in your local society, and get advice from a reputable retailer.
 Check the listings in a UK magazine like ‘Astronomy Now’.

 Study these resources for excellent general advice —

 Flamsteed Guide to ‘Painless Astronomy‘ by Martin Male